SilvrDuck/CS-401/project/README.md

 We decided to explore this by using data from AirBnB, from them we will be able to compare data between cities but also see the evolution through time.

-We will also restrict our research to two cities, XXXX and YYYY because there exists a lot of data about them and so that we can be more thorough in our analysis.
+We will also restrict our research to two cities, Berlin and Amsterdam because there exists a lot of data about them and so that we can be more thorough in our analysis.